pkoisti/SprintPredictor/README.md

 # Jira Sprint Success Predictor

-Final project for the Building AI course
+Building AI course project

 ## Summary

-A machine learning application that predicts whether Jira issues will be completed within a sprint.
+A machine learning application that predicts whether planned Jira issues can be completed within a sprint.
 Using historical sprint data and AI, it helps teams make better sprint planning decisions.
 The application includes a demo mode that works with CSV files, making it easy to explore without requiring Jira credentials.

 ## Background

+Sprint planning in agile teams is a collaborative meeting to decide which tasks to complete in the upcoming sprint based on team capacity and priorities.

-Sprint planning in agile teams often faces several challenges:
+However, this critical step often faces several challenges:
-* Difficulty in estimating which issues can be completed within a sprint
+* Difficulty in estimating which issues are realistically achievable within the sprint
 * Overcommitting to too many tasks
-* Not accounting for historical performance patterns
+* Failing to account for historical team performance
-* Lack of data-driven decision making in sprint planning

-This project aims to help teams make better sprint planning decisions by using AI to predict task completion based on historical data.
+ I’ve seen firsthand how sprint planning often leads to overcommitment and missed deadlines.
+Jira, being one of the most widely used tools for tracking Agile development, provides rich data on issues, assignees, time estimates, and sprint history.
+This project uses that data with AI to predict task completion likelihood, helping teams plan more realistically and sustainably.

 ## How is it used?

 The application can be used in two ways:

-1. **Demo Mode (Recommended)** - Works with CSV files:
+1. **Demo** - Works with CSV files:
-   - Use the included `mock_dev.csv` file to try out the application
+   - Use the included `mock_data.csv` file to try out the application
    - Train the model and make predictions using CSV files
    - View predictions and model performance metrics
    - No Jira setup required

-2. **Jira Integration Mode** - For teams using Jira:
+2. **Jira Integration** - For teams using Jira:
    - Train the model with your team's historical sprint data
    - Get predictions for new sprint issues
    - Requires Jira credentials and API access